FabiMe/capital-quiz/README.md

 ## Visual Design

-Color Scheme: Light blue and white for a clean and inviting feel.
+Color Scheme: white background with black lettering to create a legible contrast and not be distracting.<br>
-Typography: 'Lato' for headings, 'Press Start 2P' for a playful touch, and 'Roboto Slab' for body text.
+Typography: 'Lato' for headings, 'Press Start 2P' for a playful touch, and 'Roboto Slab' for body text.<br>
 Imagery: Use relevant images to enhance the user experience.